PabloSanabria/Azure-with-Docker-Introductory-Guide/README.md

 ```xml
 docker run -p 8080:80 MY_FUNCTION
 ```
-5. Now, if you open a browser and go to http://localhost:8080 you should see your function’s result.
+5.Now, if you open a browser and go to http://localhost:8080 you should see your function’s result.

-6. Done!
+6.Done!
 You are running your Azure function from a Docker container.
 And just as it worked in your development environment, it will run in the Cloud.

 You could also test your function by going to http:localhost:8080/api/MY_FUNCTION?name=MY_NAME and you should see your Azure Function working just like it should.